-Capsticks LLP has reached the next milestone on it’s sustainability journey by achieving ISO 14001
+Capsticks LLP has reached the next milestone on its sustainability journey by achieving ISO 14001

-Specialist healthcare lawyer and LSA member Capsticks LLP has reached the next milestone on it’s sustainability journey by achieving ISO 14001: The international standard for environmental management.
+Specialist healthcare lawyer and LSA member Capsticks LLP has reached the next milestone on its sustainability journey by achieving ISO 14001: The international standard for environmental management.

 “Our vision is to be the firm of choice for those that work to make a difference”, explains Chief Operating Officer Neil Middleton, “and where many of our clients – particularly in the public sector – have now aligned procurement with sustainability and have a clear net zero supplier roadmap which sets out how we need to align our aims with their own targets.”